22 Feb A Jerusalem Museum unlike Any Other You’ve Ever Been To

-With our up-to-date, advanced high-tech displays, the Friends of Zion Museum is a special and unconventional Jerusalem museum that appeals to all ages, beginning with elementary age school children and up to adults of all ages from a variety of countries and cultures.
-Indeed, the museum tells its stories in no less than 16 languages, depending on the origin of the group visiting at any particular time.
+With our up-to-date, advanced high-tech displays, the Friends of Zion Museum is a special and unconventional Jerusalem museum that appeals to all ages, beginning with elementary school children and up to adults of any age from a variety of countries and cultures.
+Indeed, the museum tells its stories in no less than 16 languages, which are catered to the origin of the group visiting at any particular time.

 A Jerusalem Museum in the Midst of a Charming Area

-The brand new Friends of Zion Museum is located in an historic building complex in the Nahalat Shiva quarter of downtown Jerusalem and known as one of the most advanced museum in Israel.
+The brand new Friends of Zion Museum is located in a historic building complex in the Nahalat Shiv’a quarter of downtown Jerusalem and is known as one of the most advanced museums in Israel.
 This is an area well worth visiting, consisting of late 19th century stone buildings, which today house a variety of boutique shops, restaurants and coffee houses, preserving the feeling of Jerusalem of 100 years ago, before Jerusalem spread out from the walls of the Old City.

 Click here to plan your visit: https://fozmuseumcom.wpengine.com/visiting